marcselis/Easywave2MQTT/README.md

 This program has 4 main parts:

-- A **Easyweave service** that takes care of the Easywave communication using the [RX09 USB Transceiver](https://www.eldat.de/produkte/schnittstellen/rx09e_en.html).
+- A **Easyweave service** that takes care of the Easywave communication using the serial port that the Easywave USB stick exposes.
 - A **Messaging service** that takes care of communication over MQTT.
-- Some **Worker service** that communicates with the other 2 services to detect what is happening in the Easywave world and communicating it with [Home Assistant](https://www.home-assistant.io/) and vice-versa.
+- Some **Worker service** that communicates with the other 2 services to detect what is happening in the Easywave world and communicating it to MQTT and vice-versa.
 - Communication between these services is done through a custom-built and very rudimentary in-memory [message bus](./src/Tools/Bus.cs).

 ## Getting started